5 Ideas for Successful Learning Videos in Companies

 4. The practical situational recording

-5. The technical explanatory video
+5. The technical explainer video

 Idea 1: The virtual company tour